 Upping your intake of seasonal vegetables is a great way to improve your diet and your health!

-There is no need to get stuck in a rut with salads, there are lots of fun ways to cook vegetables!
-In Chinese medicine, the idea is to cook your veggies, not eat them raw, and with each season, you change your cooking technique.
+There’s no need to get stuck in a rut with salads, there are lots of fun ways to cook vegetables.
+In Chinese medicine, the idea is to cook your veggies, not eat them raw, and you change your cooking technique with each season.

 Right now we’re in the middle of winter, so baked and slow-cooked veggies, starches (and meats if you eat them) are the name of the game.

 Warming spices, like ginger, cinnamon, turmeric, and cumin help warm from the inside out.

 One of my favorite winter recipes comes from Organic Marin: Recipes from Land to Table cookbook and Insalata’s Restaurant.

 Tunisian Vegetable Tagine